-How would my military training and experience be applied to my chosen degree program at Colorado Technical University?
+How is my military training and experience applied to a degree program at Colorado Technical University?

 CTU uses American Council on Education (ACE) guidelines to determine if your military training, occupations, and experience are applicable to your degree program.

-In order for military credit to be awarded, the military training, occupations, and experience listed on your military transcript must match the courses/outcomes that are part of your degree program at CTU.
-Since CTU operates on a quarter hour credit system, any ACE credit recommendations must be converted to the quarter hour system.
-A PLA evaluator will help you with this process.
+In order for credit to be awarded, the military training, occupations, and experience listed on your military transcript must match the courses/outcomes that are part of your degree program at CTU.
+Since CTU operates on a quarter credit hour system, any ACE credit recommendations will be converted from semester hours to the quarter hour system.

 Do I have to be on active duty to have my military training and experience applied towards transfer credit at CTU?

-Absolutely not.
-We will evaluate all of your military training and experience whether you are on Active Duty, Inactive, Retired, or Separated, from any branch of service, including the National Guard and Reserves.
+No. We will evaluate all of your military training and experience whether you are Active Duty, Inactive, Retired, or Separated, from any branch of service, including the National Guard and Reserves.

-In addition to my military training and experience, what else may be applied as transfer-in credit towards the degree I want to pursue?
+In addition to my military training and experience, what else may be applied as transfer credit towards the degree I want to pursue?

 CTU will evaluate any previously completed college coursework (“C” grade or 2.0 or better) or standardized tests (e.g. AP, CLEP and DSST examinations), completed prior to, during, or after your military service, for transfer credit.
 In order for transfer credit to be awarded, the coursework or tests completed must match the courses/outcomes that are part of your degree program at CTU.

 CTU will also evaluate any certifications (e.g., MSCE, MCP) or work experience, achieved prior to, during, or after your military service, for proficiency credit.
 In order for proficiency credit to be awarded, your certifications or work experience must match the courses/outcomes that are part of your degree program.
-CTU also offers Fast Track, a set of technology-driven learning assessments which allow students to earn credit for existing knowledge and apply that credit toward their Associate or Bachelor’s degree.
+We also offer CTU Fast Track™, a set of technology-driven learning assessments which allow students to earn credit for existing knowledge and apply that credit toward their Associate or Bachelor’s degree.

 How many credit hours can I expect to get for my military training and experience?*

-It varies.
-Military personnel will have varying amounts of credit applied to their degree program based on specific training.
-On average, military students at CTU earn about 20 credits, which is equivalent to four to five courses.
-There are many variables that go into determining transfer credit eligibility, so your situation may earn you more or less transfer credits.
+Military personnel can receive varying amounts of credit applied to their degree program based on specific training.
+On average, military students at CTU earn about 12 credits just from previous military training, which is equivalent to two to three courses.
+There are many variables that go into determining transfer credit eligibility, so your situation may qualify for more or less credit.

-What are CLEP and DSST examinations and do they count as credit towards my degree?
+What are CLEP and DSST examinations and can they count as credit towards my degree?
 Where can I take these exams?